Overview of this article

 Here are some examples of bamboo swords that may have met the previous regulations but would be considered illegal under the revised regulations.

-- Pieces (quartered bamboo) with large gaps between them
+・Pieces (quartered bamboo) with large gaps between the pieces

-・Shinai that are thinly shaved and have a large tip that meets the regulations.
+・A thinly shaved bamboo sword with a large tip that meets the regulations.

 ・The tip is thinner than the tip